 Mt.
 Carmel Café: Chef Raymond works his magic here in Carmel with specials like fresh friend Grouper and house made slaw, Hand-battered Catfish, Steak Quesadillas with peppers and onions, and Grilled Pork Chops.
 Looking for breakfast?
 They have you covered with freshly made omelets, pancakes, French Toast and Sausage and Gravy.

 New Bordeaux Worship Site: New Bordeaux was the final French colony settled in the mid-1700’s by the Huguenots of seven in South Carolina in what is today McCormick County.
 Foiled in their attempt to grow grapes along the Savannah River by both climate and soil unfamiliar to the new arrivals, the colonists grew in population none-the-less to more than 300 here until the Revolutionary War devastated the town.
 Visitors today can experience the history and get up close with the large granite crosses that remain on view.

-Hickory Knob State Park & Resort: This golf resort in McCormick is perched along the wooded shoreline of the 71,000-acre Strom Thurmond Reservoir.
+Hickory Knob State Resort Park: This golf resort in McCormick is perched along the wooded shoreline of the 71,000-acre Strom Thurmond Reservoir.
 One of the most comprehensive parks in the entire Palmetto State, Hickory Knob offers skeet shooting, archery, boating, hiking, bike trails, meeting facilities, 70-rooms of lodge-style accommodations, on site dining, and 18-holes of championship golf designed by South Carolina native-son Tom Jackson.